200+ Real Customer Stories From Marketers and Merchandisers Like You

 But just as Global Industrial differentiated itself in its first 70+ years of business, the company wanted to differentiate itself in the thought leadership realm as well.
 It wanted to create a platform to generate and distribute educational content to customers that could empower them with the resources they needed to be successful with Global Industrial products and to better understand the marketplace at large.

-Global Industrial’s challenge?
-A product-focused and product-led website experience as well as a homegrown website platform that offered little flexibility for expanding content storytelling.
-Stack that on top of an increasingly competitive digital commerce marketplace and all of these factors left little room for differentiation in an already crowded space.
+Global Industrial wanted to shift away from its product-focused and product-led website experience, as well as a homegrown website platform that offered little flexibility for expanding content storytelling.

 +7.9% Avg.
 Order Value